 Depending on the individual, the severity of addiction, and potential health complications, symptoms of crystal meth withdrawal may include:

 Since crystal meth significantly increases dopamine in the brain, withdrawal from it can lead to severe depression—even suicidal thoughts and ideations.
-And although crystal meth detox is not generally life-threatening, the mental state of someone going through the process can be life-threatening, without support and medical assistance.
+And although crystal meth detox is not generally life-threatening, the mental state of someone going through the process can be life-threatening, without the support and medical assistance.
 Medications like benzodiazepines may be used to decrease many of the symptoms such as agitation, anxiety, and insomnia.
 The overall goal of crystal meth detox is for the individual to sleep through it.
 Many of the psychological symptoms of detox are likely to linger for weeks or months after the process is complete, including intense cravings.

 Additionally, crystal meth can do tremendous damage to the brain and its functions, some of which may be irreversible.
 Learning new skills to cope with these issues and undergoing therapy to live free of further crystal meth abuse are both available in drug treatment programs, which should be entered into immediately following crystal meth detox.